Send us an e-mail

 || From 5 years - 17 years old

 Meercats, cubs and scouts for boys & girls aged 5-17 years old

 1st Fourways Scout Group is part of the worldwide Scouting Movement.
 We have 3 divisions:

 Meerkats is for the younger children, aged 5 and 6 years old, designed to introduce them to the ideas and philosophy of the Scouting movement.
-It is loosely based around the Disney movie 'The Lion King’ where three friends work together to triumph over evil, whilst learning about life and having fun.
+It is loosely based around movie 'The Lion King’ where three friends work together to triumph over evil, whilst learning about life and having fun.
 Our Meerkats work towards Badges and each week they participate in fun activities, games and crafts whilst learning about the world around them.

 Cubs is for boys & girls aged 7-10 years old.
 The International Cubs Program is based on the book by Rudyard Kipling, “The Jungle Book” where a young wolf cub learns life lessons in the jungle with the support of his friends/coaches and a team of other friends and parental figures who guide him/her in “The Law of the Jungle”: outdoor survival, teamwork, respect for nature.

 In SA the Cubs follow an “Advancement Program” starting with “Silver Wolf Challenges” and moving on to “Gold Wolf Challenges” which we cover in our weekly meetings.
 These Challenges are broken into 5 areas:

 - Awareness Challenge (Healthy Body, Healthy Living, Healthy Mind, Living with Nature, Growing Things, Conservation, Our Precious Planet)

 - Outdoor Challenge (Campcraft, Camping, Hiking, Compass & Mapping, Trails, Knotting, Flags & Countries, Jungle Book)